HofstadterTools/HofstadterTools/docs/source/overview.rst

 * Documentation: https://hofstadter.tools or `hof.tools <https://hofstadter.tools>`__
 * GitHub Repository: https://github.com/HofstadterTools/HofstadterTools.github.io

-**H**\ ofstadter\ **T**\ ools (\ **HT**) is a set of Python programs and classes for analyzing the Hofstadter model, which describes the behavior of non-interacting quantum particles hopping on a lattice coupled to a perpendicular gauge field.
+**H**\ ofstadter\ **T**\ ools (\ **HT**) is a set of Python programs and classes for analyzing the Hofstadter model, which describes the behavior of non-interacting quantum particles hopping on a lattice coupled to a gauge field.
 This package can be used to compute the band structure of a *generalized* Hofstadter model on *any* regular Euclidean lattice, as well as its key properties, such as quantum geometry and topology.

 .. admonition:: About the name